vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

   endpoint.
 This excludes clients from using `form_post`.
 We could consider allowing `form_post` in the future if it is desired.

+The default scopes set by the `pinniped get kubeconfig` and `pinniped login oidc` commands will be updated to include the new `username` and `groups` scopes.
+These changes ensure that newly generated kubeconfigs from the latest pinniped CLI have the correct behavior going forward.
+Admins can always manually edit the resulting kubeconfig if they need to (or they could use an older pinniped CLI).

 To provide a nice table output for this API, the following printer columns will be used:

 ```yaml